Managing Maintenance Requests

 Tenant Verification Reports

 Tenant Verification Reports What we refer to as a Tenant Verification Report (TVR) is a series of checks that will help you assess the risk that a prospective tenant represents.
-The TVR is two checks which are called a Softcheck, and a Credit...
+The TVR is comprised of at least two checks: a Softcheck, and a...

 read more